PreCyz/DownloadStationHelper/README.md

 1) 'Download Favourites' - triggers scanning and creating torrent task for defined titles.
 2) 'Download from link' - triggers creating torrent task from given link.
 3) 'Download by IMDB ID - triggers creating torrent task for given imdb id.
 Set of imdb ids is kept locally and it is updated each time 'Download Favourites' is pressed.
+It can be found at _'./settings/imdbTitleMap.json'_

 Shortcuts are described on main window of UI.